Understand and Accelerate Memory Processing Pipeline for Large Language Model Inference: Evaluation

 \item \textbf{RAG.} Methods such as DRAGIN, FLARE, and FS-RAG rely on lexical retrieval with BM25 scoring, where both data access and computation are input-dependent and cannot be shared across batch samples.
 Similar to sparse attention, batching primarily improves GPU efficiency for dense components but not retrieval.
 Consequently, the relative cost of retrieval increases with batch size, leading to larger speedups with GPU-FPGA systems.
 Two-stage RAG can obtain benefits by batch inference through improved weight reuse in the reranker, enhancing GPU utilization and moderating the speedup gain.

-\item \textbf{Memory-as-Context.} We offloaded the cross attention to FPGA, which contains linear projections.
+\item \textbf{Memory as Context.} We offloaded the cross attention to the FPGA, which contains linear projections.
 With larger batch sizes, these linear projections achieve higher weight reuse and improved GPU utilization.
-This reduces the relative advantage of offloading, resulting in decreasing speedup.
-However, since the memory embeddings remain independent across samples, FPGA acceleration still provides benefits in long-sequence regimes for computing the cross attention score and perform selection over the memory embeddings.
+This cuts the relative advantage of offloading, resulting in decreasing speedup.
+However, since the memory embeddings remain independent across samples, FPGA acceleration still provides benefits in long-sequence regimes for computing the cross attention score and performing memory embedding selections.

 \item \textbf{MemAgent.} The memory processing pipeline in MemAgent is a standard LLM inference.
 Under batching, the decode stage significantly benefits from weight reuse on GPUs.
 Given the lower compute throughput of FPGAs for dense operations, this leads to performance degradation as batch size increases. \end{itemize}